Preventing Ticks at Your Fieldon, IL Home or Business

 Self-Inspection & Cleaning

-Even if you’ve been outside with the proper protection and clothing, it’s important to give yourself a self inspection and take a bath quickly after coming indoors.
-This will help you find ticks faster but also prevent diseases if indeed your are bitten.
+Even if you’ve been outside with the proper protection and clothing, it’s important to give yourself a self-inspection and take a bath quickly after coming indoors.
+This will help you find ticks faster and also prevent diseases if indeed you are bitten.